wisarmy/exbot/README.md

 ## What is Exbot?

-Exbot is a blockchain exchange bot written in rust that contains trading, charts, strategies, and alerts.
+Exbot is a blockchain exchange bot written in rust that contains trading, charts, strategies, and backtesting.
 As many ex/dex as possible support.

 # Exobt for python